-- 7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern on the CPOMS online recoding system or on the agreed reporting form (Appendix 1).
+7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern on CPOMS or, in the case of cleaners and MSAs, on the agreed reporting form (Appendix 1).
 Any concerns should be passed to the DSL without delay.

-If staff feel that a child is at risk of immediate harm, they must also speak to the DSL immediately. - 7.2 Any information recorded will be kept is kept on CPOMS, a secure online recording system.
-This information will be the responsibility of the DSL.
-Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential. - 7.3 Child protection information will be kept up to date.
-Each concern logged will include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.
+7.2 Any paper records will be kept in a separate named file, in a secure cabinet and not with the child's academic file.
+These files will be the responsibility of the DSL.
+Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.

+7.3 Child protection information will be kept up to date.
+Each concern logged will include:

+- a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.

 Records of concern, copies of referrals, invitations to child protection conferences, core groups and reports will be stored on the child's file.
+All our safeguarding records will include; a chronology and will record significant events in the child's life.

-- 7.4 When a child leaves our school, (including in year transfers) the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school.
+7.4 When a child leaves our school, (including in year transfers) the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school.
 This will be within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
-We recognise that not providing information as per the timescales can impact on the child's safety, welfare and educational outcomes. - 7.5 We will retain evidence to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery. - 7.6 Prior to a child leaving we will consider if it would be appropriate to share any additional information with the new school or college in advance to help them put in place the right support to safeguard this child. - 7.7 Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding concerns to the Services to Home Educators Team within Norfolk County Council.
+We recognise that not providing information as per the timescales can impact on the child's safety, welfare and educational outcomes.

+7.5 We will retain evidence to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.

+7.6 Prior to a child leaving we will consider if it would be appropriate to share any additional information with the new school or college in advance to help them put in place the right support to safeguard this child.

+7.7 Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding concerns to the Services to Home Educators Team within Norfolk County Council.